 NY Health Access About Us | Contact Us Empire Justice Center Legal Aid Society NYLAG WNYLC

-Under a change enacted in the 2024-25 NYS Budget, NYS Is requiring all 240,000 Medicaid recipients who have CDPAP services to switch their "Fiscal Intermediary" (FI") -- the agency that manages payroll and benefits for their Personal Assistants ("PA")-- to a new "single FI" called Public Partnerships LLC or "PPL."
+Background.
+The 2024-25 NYS Budget requires all 280,000 Medicaid recipients who have CDPAP services to switch their "Fiscal Intermediary" (FI") -- the agency that manages payroll and benefits for their Personal Assistants ("PA")-- to a new "single FI" called Public Partnerships LLC or "PPL."
 This includes members of MLTC plans, mainstream managed care plans, and those receiving CDPAP from their local county Dept. of Social Services (HRA in NYC).
 As the "single FI," PPL will replace the more than 600 FIs that currently handle payroll and benefits for all PAs in CDPAP.
+The deadline for both consumers and PAs to finish registration with PPL is March 28, 2025.
+PPL takes over all CDPAP services on April 1, 2025.

 This is rapidly changing information - Please check back here for changes and also check the websites here for news.